 Ranma had known that Kiba had a Sacred Gear, she’d even seen Kiba create a few different Demonic Blades before this.
 But now Ranma watched as Kiba flashed forward, his hands containing Demonic blades, smashing them against Ranma’s opponents with enough force to shatter them, hurling the men out of the way though their blades were undamaged.
 Each swing was accompanied by a different Demonic blade so as to empower each attack with as much energy as he could.

-Then Kiba was by and racing forward.
+Then Kiba passes and racing forward.
 “For my fallen friends, for all those boys and girls you slaughtered, I will have my vengeance!”

 “How tiresome.
 Kiba Yuuto a member of that failed experiment.”
 Sighing Valper pulled out a super soaker of all things and fired a blast of holy water at Kiba who barely blocked the attack with one of his Demonic blades, the blade a strange creation of intermingle squares radiating cold.
 Some of the water froze, but the water practically acted like acid, destroying his blade.
-And when the rest of the wave hit Kiba he screamed and fell forward just like Koneko had a moment before.
+And when the rest of the wave hit Kiba, he screamed and fell forward just like Koneko had a moment before.

 “FUCK Kiba!”
 Ranma shouted, kicking out hard at the head of one of the ex-exorcists using the man’s block to flip backwards over the heads of the other two, punching out hard at both in passing to land next to Kiba.
 As the three exorcists recovered from having blocked her attacks Ranma kicked a groaning Kiba over to land next to Koneko.

 Just as Ranma was about to follow in an effort to protect them until they could get their feet under them, Gabriel arrived, followed by the two policemen who she had rescued from several exorcists who had them pinned in place after Kiba had rushed past them.
 The two SAT members were looking a little angry, and they let loose with a wild blast of unaimed fire towards the ex-exorcists.
-While their speed had been enhanced by their weapons and their training had made them a bit more than human, that didn’t mean they were bullet proof.
+While their weapons had enhanced their speed and their training had made them a bit more than human, that didn’t mean they were bulletproof.

 Gabriel however ignored them all zooming past and smashing the flat of her sword into Valper’s head, sending the man out like a light.
 “Ah, that makes me feel quite good, though it pains me to say it.
 This man’s soul is about as foul a thing as I have ever encountered.”

-She looked behind her as Saeko and the two exorcists joined them, each exorcist carrying not only their own weapons, but another blade, the real Excalibur Rapidity.
+She looked behind her as Saeko and the two exorcists joined them, each exorcist carrying not only their own weapons, but also another blade, the real Excalibur Rapidity.
 “I apologize Gabriel-sama, but I am afraid we were not able to find any-more real Excalibur’s in those crates below.”

-Ranma wordlessly reached into her ki space and tossed the bald she’d fought to her then grimacing slightly knelt down next to Koneko.
-Lifitng her in his arms he moved her to sit on a bit of rubble.
+Ranma wordlessly reached into her ki space and tossed the bald one’s she’d fought to her then grimacing slightly knelt down next to Koneko.
+Lifting her in his arms, he moved her to sit on a bit of rubble.
 “Anyone know anyway to dry these two off, or can we just dunk them in normal water for a bit?
 And Kiba, the moment you recover from your impromptu dunking, I’m going to have a long sit-down with you boyo about being a team player and why being a revenge-controlled asshole is both suicidal and wrong.”